sharetribe/flex-docs/src/docs/introduction/how-to-launch/index.md

 Once you've reached a point when you're ready to invite first real users to your marketplace, it's time to go live.

-At this point, you should subscribe to Sharetribe Flex.
+// TODO Update screenshot At this point, you should subscribe to Sharetribe Flex.
 You can do this from Flex Console.
 Open the Environment dropdown and click the Set up production item to subscribe.

 ![Click Set up production to subscribe](./set-up-production.png)